-Non-linear activation or basis functions are what give NNs their non-linear capabilities.
+Nonlinear activation or basis functions are what give NNs their nonlinear capabilities.
 The function must be differentiable for the optimization of the parameters and we normally want it to saturate at both extremes.
-For example, Gaussian functions, sinusoidal functions or Fermilike functions can be used.
-The most common forms of the so-called activation functions are the monotonically increasing sigmoidal or Fermi-like functions, like the sigmoid $f(x) = 1/(1 + e^{-x})$ or the hyperbolic tangent function f(x) = tanh(x).
-Tests on different activation functions are presented in the Section III.
+For example, Gaussian functions, sinusoidal functions or Fermi-type functions can be used.
+The most common forms of the so-called activation functions are the monotonically increasing sigmoidal or Fermi-type functions, like the sigmoid $f(x)=1/(1+e^{-x})$ or the hyperbolic tangent function $f(x)=\tanh(x)$.
+Tests on different activation functions are presented in Sec.
+III.